Santa Barbara Marathon

 The Santa Barbara International Marathon and Half Marathon is a road race in Southern California.
 The race was first run in 1965 and was one of the first marathons in California.
 Since Santa Barbara itself is a popular tourist destination, it is also becoming a popular destination marathon.

 The point-to-point marathon course currently start at Dos Pueblos High School in Goleta and finish at Santa Barbara City College in Santa Barbara, California.
 The marathon race can be used to obtain a qualifying time for the Boston Marathon.

 After a break of 24 years, the new series began on December 6, 2009.
 For the last five years the Santa Barbara City College has been the official host for the finish line and general operations.
 Rusty and June Snow are the co-directors of the race with Dan Campbell as the technical director.
 The Snow's moved from the East Coast and wanted to bring a marathon to Santa Barbara.
-After a few years of getting the race approved and organized it was finally set to happen in 2009, Rusty Snow states, “I learned to be stubborn from running marathons.”
+After a few years of getting the race approved and organized it finally resumed in 2009.
 The Santa Barbara International Marathon course serves as a Boston Marathon qualifier.